Academic Regulations and Procedures

 Academic Dishonesty

-Include (a) plagiarism-presentation of the written words of others as if they were one's own; (b) cheating, giving, aiding, or seeking assistance during the process of taking a test or examination.
-Penalties for academic dishonesty may be loss of credit for the work in question, loss of credit for the course, suspension or expulsion from the University.
+Includes (a) plagiarism-presentation of the written words of others as if they were one's own; (b) cheating, giving, aiding, or seeking assistance during the process of taking a test or examination.
+Penalties for academic dishonesty may be loss of credit for the work in question, loss of credit for the course, suspension, or expulsion from the University.

 Admission Requirements